daz-codes/swifty/pages/docs/get-started.md

 npx swifty new my-site
 ```

-This creates a `my-site/` folder with a starter structure including example pages, layouts, and styles to play with.
+This creates a `my-site/` folder with a starter page, default layout, responsive
+stylesheet, and a tiny `js/hello-swifty.js` script to show where browser code
+lives.
 Replace `my-site` with whatever you want to call your project.
-Think of it as your creative sandbox.

 ## Start Developing